jpconstantineau/ErgoTravel/AcrylicCase/Grogdor/readme.md

 - nice long radius ark at the bottom of the pcb+case where your hand goes, or maybe just in the plate/case and some neoprene...

 ToDFM:
-- air assist OFF?? for cleaner edges per https://www.troteclaser.com/fileadmin/content/images/News/EN_US/2016-07-crown-trophy/Handbook-for-engravers.pdf
+- air assist OFF?? for cleaner edges per https://www.troteclaser.com/fileadmin/content/images/News/EN_US/2016-07-crown-trophy/Handbook-for-engravers.pdf - smoke/gas made it worse, slowing down the cut and upping the Hz helped the edge finish a lot
-- figure out optimal sheet/plate/bed size, important for cut layout, production runs, colors, etc. either on the Trotec or external
+- figure out optimal sheet/plate/bed size, important for cut layout, production runs, colors, etc. either on the Trotec or external - consider logistics of organizing pieces, turns out tossing scraps around was easier file/cut/pack-wise than keeping track of odd pieces, making extra files, etc
-- shared cutlines on sheet/plate layouts
+- shared cutlines on sheet/plate layouts - probably only worth it if paying per laser minute, even then may not be that great with these shapes

-ToMeh:

 ToDon't:
 - (N/A due to 3mm layers stackup) with noticeable kerf on the 9mm single midlayer, do we want to kick the bottom layer out 0.?mm to eliminate slight edge where they meet?